Sergey-Mr/Maze-generator/README.md

-# Maze-generator
+# Description
-Computer app which generates random solvable mazes
+Java application which generates mazes based on the size wanted by user.
+The application uses <br>recursive backtracking algorithm</br> in order to generate mazes.

 # Launch instructions
 1. Clone the repository